FemeniasM/TESSA/README.md

 ```sh
 git clone https://github.com/FemeniasM/TESSA
 ```
+Click on this [link](https://mega.nz/folder/bk8U3CIB#wDBWeYMdrSO3zE3ZTF3C9Q) and download the `install` folder into the TESSA repository.

-Move to the `TESSA` directory and run the installation script.
+Move to the `TESSA` directory and run the installation script (`install.sh`).
 This script creates the indexes for the data sets and assumes that salmon is in your `$PATH`.
 User can change the path to the Salmon binary file with the `-s` argument as shown below.
 In addition, the user can define the number of threads (`-p` argument) and the k-mer size (`-k` argument) for the construction of the indexes.

 ```sh
 cd TESSA/